 A sustainability report is not only for big companies but also for small companies to transparently report about its sustainability actions.
-Yet, we mostly know impact reports from big corporations.
-They use this report to present itself as the most sustainable company, reporting about all the little things they do.
+Yet, we mostly know impact reports from big corporations, who use this report to present itself as the most sustainable company, reporting about all the little things they do.
 In reality, most of them are not sustainable at all and just report because they have to.
-So an impact report doesn’t show that a company is sustainable.
-At a certain size of a company, you are obliged to report.
+So an impact report doesn’t show that a company is sustainable since, at a certain size of a company, you are obliged to report.
 For a little start-up like hejhej, it’s certainly not mandatory.
 Yet, we hereby publish our first report.
 We often ask us the following question:

 Which impact do we have?

 We decided to divide our impact report into the environmental and the social pillar of sustainability – one of the most known sustainability definitions and a way that makes the term sustainability quite easy to understand.
-Our first impact report covers the period from the very start of our start-up in 2018 till the end of April 2020.
+Our first impact report covers the period from the start of our start-up in 2018 until the end of January 2021.

 hejhej’s ecological impact: how much waste did we save?